Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 10. Bulgur Mac and “Cheese”

 Who needs dairy when you can make this vegan cheese sauce using a bunch of nourishing ingredients that will make you feel amazing?
-Pumpkin and tahini are mixed with various other ingredients to create a plant-based cheese that will be great over pasta and even rice, if you like.
+Pumpkin and tahini are mixed with various other ingredients to create a plant-based cheese that will be great over bulgur and even white rice, if you like.

 Get the recipe here.